py5coding/py5book/integrations/trimesh.md

 If Trimesh is missing a dependent library needed for the functionality you want to use, it will provide you with an error message informing you of what you should install.

-## Convert `trimesh.Scene` objects to `Py5Shapely` objects
+## `Scene` Objects

+Let's start with an example that uses a [trimesh.Scene](https://trimesh.org/trimesh.html#trimesh.Scene) object.

-Let's start by importing the Trimesh library and some classes we will use later.
+First we will import the trimesh library and some libraries and classes we will use later.

 ```{code-cell} ipython3
 ---